 At first, the idea didn’t appeal to me all that much.
 I had participated in community yard sales in the past and decided that it was way too much work for the amount of money I received in the process.
 Not only that, but I ended up with a sunburn that plagued me for days!
-This seemed to much like a yard sale to appeal to me.
+The idea of consigning seemed too much like a yard sale to appeal to me.

-The woman at the thrift store I had in mind was very friendly and suggested that I just try it for three months and see what it was like.
+The woman at the thrift store I had in mind was amiable and suggested that I try it for three months and see if I liked it.
 That seemed reasonable, so that’s what I did.
-I started with a bookshelf that had five shelves and I filled it with random items that I no longer wanted.
+I started with a bookshelf that had five shelves, and I filled it with random items that I no longer wanted.

 Buy it on Clearance, Sell it at Retail

 I also realized that some of those random items that I had purchased because they were a good deal might sell for a profit at the thrift store.
-I always kept a box of items in case I needed a last minute gift for a child’s birthday party or something and my box was overflowing.
-Once again, my shelves were stocked and items sold.
+I always kept a box of gift items on hand in case I needed a last-minute gift for a child’s birthday party or similar event, and my stash was overflowing.
+Once again, I stocked my shelves, and the items sold.

 Be Among the First to Find a Good Deal

-Many items in these stores are brand new, in packages.
+Many items in these stores are brand new in packages.
 In addition to purchasing items on clearance for resale, vendors sell gently-used items, or gifts that they received and didn’t use.
 They can sell these items at prices below retail and still make a decent profit.
 That means savings for you!
-I mentally add my savings to my profits on items that I would have purchased at full price eventually.
+I mentally add my savings to my earnings on things that I would have purchased at full price eventually.

 Get More, Sell More

 Once friends realized what I was doing, they started to give me things they didn’t want anymore.
 All I had to do was go over and pick it up.
-To them, I was offering a free service when I took their old, used junk away but to me it was potential for profit.
-One friend gave me three large boxes full of jigsaw puzzles which I sold for $3.00 each.
+To them, I was offering a free service when I took their old, used junk away, but to me, it was potential for profit.
+One friend gave me three large boxes full of jigsaw puzzles, which I sold for $3.00 each.
 They disappeared fast!
-I have sold puzzles for more or less, depending on the quality and number of pieces.
+I have sold jigsaw puzzles for more or less, depending on the quality and number of pieces.

-Another time, I offered to clean up after a wedding that I was not part of.
+Another time, I offered to clean up after a wedding in which I was not a participant.
 Everyone was so eager to leave for the reception that they told me I could keep anything I didn’t want to throw away.
 I ended up with about a dozen beautiful baskets that sold for $4 each as well as some other salable items.

 Buying for Resale

-At least one vendor purchases clothes at the end of the seasons and sells them at very reasonable prices.
+At least one vendor purchases clothes at the end of each season and sells them at very reasonable prices.
 One summer, I bought a new wardrobe for about $30.
-She made money and I saved some.
-Since I had dropped a couple of sizes, I really needed new clothes so I was thrilled with my haul.
+She made money, and I saved some.
+Since I had dropped a couple of sizes, I needed new clothes, so I was thrilled with my haul.

 Arts & Crafts and More

 Several vendors make items for sale.
 There’s a rack of nifty hand-sewn wine holders, another of decorative dish towels, shelves of painted bird-houses, and other creative creations.
-Homemade jewelry has appeared and disappeared and I have seen creative kits made by a child to keep toddlers busy.
+Homemade jewelry has appeared and disappeared, and I have seen original kits made by a child to keep toddlers busy.